 Do not ask for recommendations, there is a section on their guide to avoid this.

 These are self-created works, usually released at Events in small quantities and can be quite hard to find.
 This does not just mean porn, but can mean CD's, games, and other items.
 Realistically though, you're not looking for safe for work stuff.
 Unfortunately, most places will not ship doujin works overseas while others will ship non-adult works only.
 Therefore it might be necessary to get a forward or proxy from the Proxy and forwarding services section.

 Before placing your order make sure you have the correct kind of proxy, some of them charge flat rates per item, so those are generally not friendly to buy doujin (since doujin are relatively cheap), in this case is better to look for a proxy who charges a percent of each item’s price.
 Remember to look at their guidelines, some of them don’t like adult material.

 Now if you are ordering compilations or a bit more expensive items (around 1500+ yen per item) that’s when you start considering using a proxy service with flat rates.

 After you have picked a proxy or forwarding service, let them know what you want and ask for estimate fees, usually is either done by emailing them or filling a form at their site.
-This is when your wallet starts to hurt, since you are not getting second hand doujins directly, like in Mandarake’s case, you will be paying at least 30% more per item in just additional fees.
+This is when your wallet starts to hurt, since you are not getting second hand doujin directly, like in Mandarake’s case, you will be paying at least 30% more per item in just additional fees.

 If you are okay with their estimate you can formally place your order, some will ask for upfront payment so make sure it’s a reputable proxy (see the Proxy and forwarding services list).
 After that the rest is waiting, the items will be shipped locally to the proxy service, which might take a few days, then the proxy will contact you when your items are ready and ship them to you.

 So, added to the original price you’ll have to consider some of the following charges: